Who are the Most Decorated British Footballers of all Time?

 8th place with 19 trophies

 David Beckham – Fashion faux pas and fancy haircuts aside, David Beckham managed to win league titles in four different countries.
-Of course most of the silverware came with his boyhood club Man Utd, but after moving to Real Madrid he secured a La Liga with the famed galacticos, before scooping the MLS title with LA Galaxy.
+Of course, most of the silverware came with his boyhood club Man Utd, but after moving to Real Madrid he secured a La Liga with the famed galacticos, before scooping the MLS title with LA Galaxy.
 In his final season as a professional Beckham won Ligue 1 with PSG and donated his entire earnings to a local children’s charity.

 Richard Gough – One of many Scots on the list Richard Gough led Rangers to a remarkable 9 consecutive league titles in the late eighties and early nineties, he had also won the league with Dundee United.
 Add to that another 9 cup victories and you’re looking at a pretty impressive medal collection.
 Spell’s at Tottenham and Everton proved fruitless, but we’re sure he’s not complaining.

 Jimmy Johnstone – Once voted Celtic’s greatest ever player, ‘Jinky’ as he was fondly known, the tricky winger with incredible dribbling skills and superb awareness was a key figure in the famous Lisbon Lions team that won the European Cup in 1967.
-9 league titles and whole host of cup wins marked this team out as one of the most dominant British football has ever seen.
+Nine league titles and a whole host of cup wins marked this team out as one of the most dominant British football has ever seen.